 Number two, invest in a good down jacket.
 Remember, a good down jacket needs more down in it to make it warm.
 Every brand and style is different and if you are questioning your down coat, make sure to ask the advice of a professional.
 Having a warm down jacket is going to be essential to your comfort levels on the trip.
 You will wear this jacket in the mornings and evenings throughout the trip.
 The jacket is also essential to you being able to go up Kala Patthar for some of the best views in the region!

 Number three, having both a water bladder (like a Camelbak) and a Nalgene style plastic bottle is very important.
 Drinking water is essential in the mountains (See Tip #4) and having a bladder will help you to drink the amount of water you need.
 If you have to constantly stop to get a bottle out of your bag, you will not be drinking enough.
 Having a Nalgene style bottle on the trip as well is very important.
 You can use this during cold nights to have it filled with boiling water to help heat your sleeping bag.
-The Nalgene bottle will also be used going up Kala Patthar where your bladder would freeze.
+The Nalgene bottle will also be used going up Kala Patthar where your bladder would freeze, especially in colder months.

 Now those few tips are obviously not the only gear you will need on the trip, but these are some of the essentials that you should focus on.
 Kathmandu is full of trekking shops that you can purchase forgotten items before the trek.
 However, we do not recommend arriving to Kathmandu without the majority of the gear you need!
 Never wait until the last minute to purchase gear and make sure you have tested it out before traveling to Nepal!
+We are happy to help getting the correct gear.

 4).
 Hydration is Key